 Powell was taken into custody without incident, and he “apologized for what he had done immediately and stated that he was scared,” according to court records.

 Powell was held in the Boone County Jail prior to his release on his own recognizance.
 He is scheduled for a preliminary hearing March 5 in Boone County District Court.

 Powell was arrested Jan.
 5, 2020, in Woodward on charges of interference with official acts-serious bodily injury, carrying weapons and possession of drug paraphernalia.
 The case is pending in Dallas County District Court.
 The Department of Correctional Services has requested that Powell’s pretrial supervision be revoked as a consequence of his arrest for eluding, and an arrest warrant has been ordered.

-Powell was convicted of second-offense domestic abuse assault in 1999 in Polk County District Court.
-He was convicted of giving false identification information in 2012 in Clinton County District Court.
+Powell was convicted of first-offense domestic abuse assault in 1999 in Polk County District Court.
+He was convicted of second-offense domestic abuse assault in 1999 in Polk County District Court.
+He was convicted of domestic abuse assault in 2014 in Cerro Gordo County District Court.
 He was convicted of third-degree harassment in 2017 in Dallas County District Court.

 *A criminal charge is merely an accusation, and the defendant is innocent until and unless proven guilty.